open/close all folders

-- Ally on Austin & Ally is a surprising aversion considering how easy a Straight Man (i.e. Ally) lead can slip into this in the kid-com genre.
+- Austin & Ally: Ally is an aversion considering how easy a Straight Man (i.e. Ally) lead can slip into this in the kid-com genre.
 The reasons could include that only Austin and Ally sing, ruling out the intra-fandom rivalry that other shows like Victorious suffer from.
 There is also no realistic opponent to the Austin/Ally 'Auslly' Shipping pairing, which would cause Die for Our Ship in the event of a lopsided Fan-Preferred Couple that does not include Ally.
 Finally with such a small cast of four main characters, there is no room for a typical overshadowing Ensemble Dark Horse to suck all the popularity on the show away from the main two cast members.

 - Lost Girl's cast includes include a goth pixie girl that comes from a family highly connected with Russian organized crime, a doctor who is a literal slave, the bartender who was once an all-powerful king who now lives anonymously, and a valkyrie who has laid waste to entire armies.
 One of Bo's Friendly Enemies is a mesmer who owns several bondage clubs, one of the light fae cops has a long family history, and even the leaders of the sides have vast histories.
-With such colorful supporting characters, the vanilla protagonist, Bo, is vanillla by contrast.
+With such colorful supporting characters, the protagonist, Bo, is vanilla by contrast.

 - WKRP in Cincinnati Andy Travis was written to be the Only Sane Man protagonist a la Bob Newhart or Mary Tyler Moore but they couldn't get it to work.
 Thus, reconfigured the show so all the characters were roughly equal in importance.

 - Defiance: Nolan is just some guy living in a town with fascinating aliens.

 - Far Cry 3 follows a similar trend.
 The main character, Jason Brody, is a virtual cypher, with the only real information about his past and relationship with his girlfriend showing up in the first few missions.
 Meanwhile, the supporting cast includes a villain who plays up the "definition of insanity", a tribal queen who alternately seduces and sends you on quests, a kooky survivalist with suicide vest-wearing monkeys (if you bought the DLC) and plenty more mysterious side characters.
-Compared to them, Jason's generic "rise to warrior" arc means he comes off looking ineffectual and uninspired.

 - Valkyria Chronicles: Welkin is the main character and instantly becomes The Leader of Squad 7 despite all of his major subordinates being veterans, while this is his first tour in real combat.
 He's had officer training, but he's mostly in charge because he's the guy who owns the tank.
 The rest of Squad 7 is notoriously colourful, with three DLC stories centering around secondary characters and one centering on Selvaria.
-Unlike many video game heroes, Welkin does have a personality of his own, but it makes him less a generic game hero and more a generic romance-story hero, and he pales in comparison to the more interesting, quirky Squad 7 soldiers.
+Unlike many video game heroes, Welkin does have a personality of his own, but it makes him less a generic game hero and more a generic romance-story hero, and he pales in comparison to the quirky Squad 7 soldiers.